-Site Evaluations are planned at the preceptor's convenience.
-Site evaluations are conducted periodically by the faculty to:

-- 1. Touch base with the preceptor - 2.
-Observe the student in the practicum, clinical or educational site - 3.
-Gather information about the practicum, clinical or educational experience and about student progress toward meeting the course objectives.
+Site evaluations are planned at the preceptor's convenience.
+Site evaluations are conducted periodically by the faculty to: 1) touch base with the preceptor, 2) observe the student in the practicum, clinical or educational site and, 3) gather information about the practicum, clinical or educational experience and about student progress toward meeting the course objectives.

-The faculty evaluates the clinical site using the Faculty Evaluation of Clinical Site electronic form.
+Faculty evaluates the clinical site using the Faculty Evaluation of Clinical Site electronic form.

-Preceptor/Site Evaluation by the Student
+Preceptor/ Site Evaluation by the Student